klimaschkas/mapcalc/README.md

 Labels: List of classes (int) the algorithm assigned to the box

 Scores: List of scores (float) the algorithm generated.
 If not specified, scores will be set to 1.

-If your network produces more predictions than the available ground truth values, mapcalc offers a way to automatically cut off the predictions with the worst scores by setting allow_cut_off=True.

 ## Authors:
 * **Simon Klimaschka**